 Down slightly from from 40,200 and 111,100 reported last month

 CIOs say short term hiring and long term prospects are significantly improved - In 2014 104,700 IT Jobs have been added

 Job growth in the IT job market s continues to improve.
 For the first time since the recession started, the number of new IT Jobs created exceeds the number of IT graduates.
 In 2012 there were 70,000 IT graduates in the US.

 The three month moving average for IT job market growth trend for IT Professionals is up for the first time in several months.

 The number of new jobs (all categories excluding IT) created continues to be lower than the number of jobs needed for the US economy to stay even with adult population growth.
-The Labor Department has reported the economy added 214,000 in October which is not enough to cover the new entrants into the job market.
+The Labor Department has reported the economy added 321,000 in November which is now enough to cover the new entrants into the job market.

 IT Job Market Employment Trends

-The rate of job growth in the IT job market improved a bit but still with a gain of 9,500 jobs for IT Pros.
-Plus the number of jobs addeded in prior months (see table below) makes the job gains even better.
+The rate of job growth in the IT job market improved a bit but still with a gain of 12,700 jobs for IT Pros.
+Plus the number of jobs added in prior months (see table below) makes the job gains even better.

 Health Care vs. Financial Services Job Growth